DavidJS01/chem.dev/content/posts/fail_together.md

 ## Closing Thoughts

 With a team-first perspective, every person on the team benefits.
-Your manager has a collaborative, effective team, and both you and your coworkers iterative and improve as engineers and communicators over time.
+Your manager has a collaborative, effective team, and both you and your coworkers iterate and improve as engineers and communicators over time.

 Even if your team is struggling with abandoning an old, non-collaborative culture, simply putting in the effort to spread the idea that we all fail and succeed together goes a long way.